 The man huffed, sounding almost offended.
 “Naturally.
 I know a guy.”

-Now that's even more interesting.
+Now that was even more interesting.

 “You know a guy?
 Like some shady import plug or do you run a shop?”